StepanHrbek/LightsprintSDK/samples/readme.txt

 Samples
 -------

+AmbientOcclusion
+- precalculates ambient occlusion with infinite light bounces and color bleeding
+- viewer of object/scene and ambient occlusion map
+- loads Collada scene

+BunnyBenchmark
+- measures Collider score in Stanford Bunny Benchmark

+HelloCollider
+- shows how to detect ray-mesh collision

 HelloMesh
 - shows how to create mesh

-HelloCollider
-- shows how to detect ray-mesh collision

-HelloVision
-- shows how to calculate static illumination in scene, without renderer

-BunnyBenchmark
-- measures Collider score in Stanford Bunny Benchmark

 HelloDemoEngine
 - shows how to render realtime direct illumination in scene with dynamic objects and light